...

 Planning tip: If a clinic can’t outline a structured follow-up pathway, that’s a bigger red flag than the question of doing a facelift and hair transplant same time.

-Achieve the same high-standard, FDA-approved quality you expect in the US or UK, but without the premium price tag.
+Achieve the same high-standard, FDA-approved quality you expect in the US, but without the premium price tag.
 Quality meets value at AKM Clinic.

 Cost & Value: What Patients Should Compare (Not Just the Price)